gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a [Next](https://nextjs.org) application that uses [NextAuth](https://next-auth.js.org/) (which is becoming [Auth.js](https://authjs.dev)).

 :::note
-This guide uses the **Embedded SDK** Beyond Identity authenticator type, which allows full customization in your app.
+This guide uses the **Embedded SDK** Beyond Identity authenticator type, allowing full app customization.
 This solution involves creating more routes.
-For a lighter weight solution, see guidance using the **Hosted Web** authenticator type, in the guide: **[Getting Started with Next.js](/docs/next/get-started-nextjs)**.
+For a lighter-weight solution, see guidance using the **Hosted Web** authenticator type in the guide: **[Getting Started with Next.js](/docs/next/get-started-nextjs)**.
-For more information on authenticator types, see our  **[Authentication](/docs/next/authentication)** article.
+See our  **[Authentication](/docs/next/authentication)** article for more information on authenticator types.
 :::

 In this guide, you'll:

 - Configure Beyond Identity as an Identity Provider

 - Create an identity and generate a passkey

 - Authenticate with a passkey

 ## Prerequisites

 - A [Beyond Identity developer account](https://www.beyondidentity.com/developers/signup)

 - The JavaScript SDK [installed](/docs/next/sdk-setup#installation) and [initialized](/docs/next/sdk-setup#setup)

 - A Next.js Application with NextAuth installed

 ## NextAuth